2000shivam659/Customer-Churn-Prediction/README.md

   1. Clone the model.
   2. Open in Visual Studio Code.
-  3. run the command in terminal "streamlit run app.py".
+  3. Run the command in terminal "streamlit run app.py".
+  4. A tab will open in your web browser.
-  4. Enter the values and hit enter.
+  5. Enter the values and hit enter.

 # My Procedure